-- After 2-3 minutes, or once the batter fluffs up and looks firm/mostly cooked, flip it over to cook the other side (be patient, this takes time!
-If you are worried about the outside burning, just lower the heat).
+- After 2-3 minutes, or once the batter fluffs up and looks firm/mostly cooked, flip it over to cook the other side (be patient, this takes time.
+If you are worried about the outside burning, just lower

-- If the batter becomes too thick, add more coconut milk to thin it out.
+- If the remaining batter becomes too thick, add more coconut milk to thin it out.
 Pour the remaining batter onto the pan and cook both sides until done.